Backcountry Ski Chile August 2023

 - Lodging at boutique Chilean guest houses

-- Breakfast and dinner included.
+- Breakfast, lunch and dinner included.
 Local, homemade meals and restaurants.

 - Van transportation